ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-bearers.
+earers.

 When you see a man with a good
 deal of religion displayed in his shop
 window, you may depend upon it he
 keeps a very small stock of it within.

 He was in Knoxville in
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_arthur_ver01:data:sn95068565:00280779155:1871100501:0165/pct:46.079224,69.981213,26.697656,18.317230/!600,600/0/default.jpg"/>
 </td>